ZiadElmimy/School_System/README.md

-#This is the student record system project for team_4 in level 1 including
+#This is the student record system project for team_4 in level 1 by
 * Ziad Elmimy
 * Eyad Essam
 * Sayed Moanis